yhilpisch/dx/README.md

 To put it the other way round, the **strengths of DX Analytics** at the moment are the modeling, pricing and risk management of **single-currency equity-based derivatives and portfolios thereof**.
 In this regard, the library has some features to offer that are hard to find in other libraries (also commercial ones).

-In that sense, the current version of DX Analytics is the beginning only of a larger project for developing a full-fledged derivatives analytics suite---hopefully with the support of the **Python Quant Finance community**.
+In that sense, the current version of DX Analytics is the beginning of a larger project for developing a full-fledged derivatives analytics suite---hopefully with the support of the **Python Quant Finance community**.
 If you find something missing that you think would be of benefit for all users, just let us know.

 ## Words of Caution